zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/rate-limiting/troubleshooting.md

 Rate limited requests will return a `429 - Too Many Requests` response.

+Following these troubleshooting guides for other status codes may still be beneficial.

 ## What layer is rate limiting the request?

 All traffic to GitLab.com is subject to rate limiting,